Skip to main content

 5. Staff Working Document

-A Commission Staff Working Document summarising the results of the evaluation of the TTBER and Technology Transfer Guidelines was published on 22 November 2024.
+A Commission Staff Working Document summarising the results of the evaluation of the 2014 TTBER and the 2014 Technology Transfer Guidelines was published on 22 November 2024.
 An Executive Summary is available in DE, EN and FR.

 B. Impact Assessment phase